yuriy-chumak/ol/README.md

 Please note that external libraries (like opengl, sqlite, etc.) support require HAS_DLOPEN enabled.

-To disable pinvoke (Platform Invoke mechanism) support you can add -DHAS_PINVOKE=0 to gcc command line or set appropriate define in src/olvm.h to 0.
+To disable ffi (Foreign Function Interface) support you can add -DOLVM_FFI=0 to gcc command line or set appropriate define in src/olvm.h to 0.

-Please note that external libraries (like opengl, sqlite, etc.) support require HAS_PINVOKE enabled.
+Please note that external libraries (like opengl, sqlite, etc.) support require OLVM_FFI enabled.

 For embedding OL into your project check the EMBEDDED OL section.